-ESL Level 2 project awards range from \$300,001 to \$600,000 and have a maximum duration of three years.
+ESL Level 2 project awards range from \$400,001 to \$750,000 and have a maximum duration of three years.
 ESL Level 2 projects should have a scale and scope beyond what would be expected for ESL Level 1 projects.
-ESL Level 2 projects are intended to support design and development efforts or impact studies6 to improve student learning, including department-wide reform efforts, interdisciplinary or multi-disciplinary collaborations, or partnerships across institutions.
+ESL Level 2 projects are intended to support design and development efforts or impact studies to improve student learning, including department-wide reform efforts, interdisciplinary or multi-disciplinary collaborations, or partnerships across institutions.
 ESL level 2 projects may be from a single institution or involve multi-institutional collaborations.
 Partnerships with professional societies, industries, or community partners are also appropriate for this level.

-The deadline for ESL Level 2 submissions is July 21, 2021 and the third Wednesday in July thereafter.
+The annual deadline for ESL Level 2 submissions is the third Wednesday in July.